deanebarker/url-stemming/README.md

 **RemoveGlobbing** (bool)
 Double- and single-dot URL segments will be resolved by walking back the parent path when necessary.

-## Limitations
+## Built-in Stemming

-There are two known limitations, stemming from the `UriBuilder` library class on which parsing is based.
+`UrlStemmer` uses `UrlBuilder` under the hood, and there are three built-in stemming formats that it imposes which cannot be changed.
+However, in most cases, these are acceptable and even desirable.

 * The URL will always have a path, even if that path is simply a forward slash to represent "root."
-It is currently not possible to generate a URL like `http://gadgetopia.com` (with no slash on the end).
-That URL will always have a forward slash appended to the end, though it is possible to strip forward slashes on the end of folder paths.
-In the future, this could be potentially overridden with a setting and by trimming the URL as a string immediately before returning it.
+It is not possible to generate a URL like `http://gadgetopia.com` (with no slash on the end).

 * Backslashes in a URL will always be replaced with forward slashes.

-There is no way to prevent this (though, when normalizing URLs, it's usually desired).
+* Double- and single dot notation will be removed and normalized.
+So, a double-dot segment ("/../") meant to climb back up the path will be applied and the URL automatically corrected for it.

 ## Examples